Thai League 1: Leagues integration (2007)

-Modern era (2009)
+Modern era (2009–present)

 In 2009 season, there were significant changes in the lead to the new era of the Thai Premier League.
-Asian Football Confederation declared the regulations for the associations that have the intention to send the clubs to compete in AFC Champions League starting from 2011.
-Football Association of Thailand had to establish Thai Premier League co.ltd and forced the clubs in the top league to complete AFC Club License Criteria otherwise Thai clubs will not eligible to play in the Champions League.
+Asian Football Confederation declared the regulations for the associations that have the intention to send the clubs to compete in the AFC Champions League starting from 2011.
+Football Association of Thailand had to establish Thai Premier League Co., Ltd. and forced the clubs in the top league to complete AFC Club License Criteria otherwise Thai clubs will not eligible to play in the Champions League.
 Clubs were forced to separate themselves from the parent organisations and registered as the independent football authorities.

 The massive changes occurred in that season.
 Thailand Premier League renamed to Thai Premier League.
 Two times league champion Krung Thai Bank failed to complete the new regulations.
 The organisation decided to sell the club.
 The club was acquired by Boon Rawd and rebranded to be Bangkok Glass.
 Bangkok University had expelled their football club section.
 The club rebrand itself to Bangkok United since then.
 The organisation-based clubs had to relocate to find the local supporters to backup the clubs.
 Osotspa changed their home stadium to Saraburi Province, TOT moved to play in Kanchanaburi, Royal Navy played in Rayong Province while Thailand Tobacco Monopoly integrated to Samut Sakhon Province and rebranded to TTM Samut Sakhon.

 Muangthong United were promoted from Thai Division 1 League in that season and won Thai Premier League in their first year in the top league.

 Thailand Clasico

 Thailand Clasico or The Classic Match of Thailand is the matchup between Muangthong United and Chonburi.
 It is the matchup that presents Thai football in the modern era.
 The name was given to the encounter of two teams due to the hype and massive atmosphere around the match.
 The first encounter between them happened in the 2009 Thai Premier League season.
 On 30 May 2009, Chonburi that was regarded as the best club in Thailand at that moment hosted the new powerhouse who were just promoted from Division 1 Muangthong United.
 The match was played at Nong Prue Stadium, Pattaya.
 Before the match, Chonburi was the leader in the table after 10 matches of the season while Muangthong followed in second with one less point.
 Chonburi made the lead by 2–0 in the first thirty minutes but Muangthong bounced back to win by the 5–2 result at the end.
-The match was full of the exciting and dramatic moments.
-Then, it was considered one of the most classic matches in Thai League history.
-The Muangthong versus Chonburi matchup was dubbed as "Thailand Clasico" ever since then.

 The first invincible

-In 2012 season, Muangthong United under Serbian head coach Slaviša Jokanović, had become the first club in the league history that completed the season with an unbeaten record.
+In the 2012 season, Muangthong United under Serbian head coach Slaviša Jokanović, had become the first club in the league history that completed the season with an unbeaten record.
 Muangthong finished at the top of the final standing with 25 wins and 9 draws.